chromice/ae/README.md

 Author::average($column, $predicate);
 ```

-Of course, you can create a new record by instantiating this class:
+Of course, you can create a new record by instantiating the class:

 ```php
 $leckie = new Author([